teleprint-me/lehmer.c/docs/lehmer/Modular-Arithmetic.md

 The **modulus** operation effectively gives you the leftover portion after you subtract as many multiples of the divisor as possible.

 ### Extension to Modular Arithmetic
 Modular arithmetic is fascinating because of how it "wraps" numbers.
-If we 'overflow' or 'underflow', we simply 'wrap' around due to how the remainder works out.
+If we "overflow" or "underflow", we simply "wrap" around due to how the remainder works out.

 This wrapping behavior is a core property of modulus, and it’s why modulus is so useful in applications like random number generation, hashing, or circular buffers.